• Skip to primary navigation

 Chuck, from the shoulder, is generally the toughest cut.
 Round is from the hind, as well as sirloin tip, which is commonly called stew meat.
 This is more tender than chuck.

 Ask your butcher or someone from the meat department where the stew meat comes from.
-This could cause the price to vary.
+The price could vary.

-My beef stew meat price was $7.99 per pound and the meat looked more like sirloin than chuck and it was labeled stew meat.
+My beef stew meat price was $7.99 per pound, and the meat looked more like sirloin than chuck, despite being labeled as stew meat.
 This was from the Revier Cattle Company in Olivia, Minnesota, sold by Cub Foods.

-I cooked the meat in a large cast-iron dutch oven.
-The meat is browned first which takes 4 or 5 minutes.
+Cook the meat in a large cast-iron Dutch oven or a sturdy 3-to-4-quart pan.
+The meat is browned in the pan first which takes 4 or 5 minutes.
+Stir the meat chunks around with a spoon to brown all sides.

 Go turn on a Netflix movie and let the pot simmer.
 I watched “The Firm” while waiting, checking every 20 to 30 minutes to see how it was coming.
-Beef tips with egg noodles are about to happen.
+Beef tips and noodles are about to happen.

 After 1 1/2 to 2 hours of cooking and you are satisfied that the meat is tender (take a hunk out and try it), it’s time to make the gravy.

-Mix together 1/2 cup of cold beef broth and 5 tablespoons of flour.
+Mix 1/2 cup of cold beef broth and 5 tablespoons of flour to make a slurry.
 Turn up the heat on the stove and pour this into the pot while stirring and bring to a boil.

-Let this cook for several more minutes to thicken.
+Let this cook for several minutes to thicken.

-That’s it….serve the tender beef tips and egg noodles with a nice salad or vegetable on the side.
+That’s it…. serve the tender beef tips over noodles with a nice salad or vegetable on the side.

 • All-Purpose Homemade Brown Gravy